piotrdetyna/tic-tac-toe-ai-api/README.md

 <h1 style="text-align: center;"> ⭕ Tic-Tac-Toe AI API ❌ </h1>

 API allowing you to play tic-tac-toe against the minimax algorithm (more on this later).
-The API is created in FastAPI, and has great tests.
-In addition, there is a sample UI using this API.
+The interface is created in FastAPI, and has great tests.
+In addition, in this repo you can find a sample Tic-Tac-Toe game UI, which is based on this API.

 ![Demonstration](https://piotr.detyna.pl/tic-tac-toe/ttt.gif)